 CityChurch is a welcoming and joyful community of faith where anyone can grow as a follower or seeker of the way of Christ.
 We hope to create an environment inside and outside our church services where a person could become a fully devoted, emotionally healthy follower of Jesus.

 We launched our first service in September in 2016, and our launch team was made up of people who love Iowa City and wanted to create a space where followers of Jesus and seekers could come together, grow, and encourage one another.
 The 2020 pandemic pushed us into online Zoom services where our changing community has included both local and non-local members.
-We look forward to resuming in-person services in the summer of 2021 at our downtown location at Merge.
+We then resumed our in-person services in June of 2021 at our downtown location at Merge.

 Cornerstones support the walls as they are fitted together.